espruino/BangleApps/apps/bwclklite/README.md

 ## Features
 The BW clock implements features that are exposed by other apps through the `clkinfo` module.
-For example, if you install the HomeAssistant app, this menu item will be shown if you first touch the bottom of the screen and then swipe left/right to the home assistant menu.
+For example, if you install the Simple Timer app, this menu item will be shown if you first touch the bottom of the screen and then swipe left/right to the Simple Timer menu.
 To select sub-items simply swipe up/down.
-To run an action (e.g. trigger home assistant), simply select the clkinfo (border) and touch on the item again.
+To run an action (e.g. add 5 min), simply select the clkinfo (border) and touch on the item again.
 See also the screenshot below:

 ![](screenshot_3.png)